Content similarity detection: Effectiveness of those tools in higher education settings

 A study was conducted to test the effectiveness of similarity detection software in a higher education setting.
 One part of the study assigned one group of students to write a paper.
 These students were first educated about plagiarism and informed that their work was to be run through a content similarity detection system.
 A second group of students was assigned to write a paper without any information about plagiarism.
 The researchers expected to find lower rates in group one but found roughly the same rates of plagiarism in both groups.

 Approaches

-The figure below represents a classification of all detection approaches currently in use for computer-assisted content similarity detection.
+The figure below represents a classification of detection approaches used for computer-assisted content similarity detection.
 The approaches are characterized by the type of similarity assessment they undertake: global or local.
 Global similarity assessment approaches use the characteristics taken from larger parts of the text or the document as a whole to compute similarity, while local methods only examine pre-selected text segments as input.